Demodex in humans are different from the ones in animals.

-The demodex mite is a tiny arachnid (8 legged) parasite that infects human skin and causes issues that are related to dermatitis, rosacea and blepharitis (as well as other skin diseases).
+The Demodex mite is a tiny arachnid (8 legged) parasite that infects human skin and causes issues.
+They are related to dermatitis, rosacea, and blepharitis (as well as other skin diseases).
 At least some mites live on every person.

 How Is Demodex Related to Skin Disease?

 For the majority of people, there will never be an issue because of these mites.

 However, in cases with an abnormal infestation accompanying a compromised immune system or an allergy, the skin can have a significant reaction with major inflammation and what is sometimes mistaken for acne.
 The skin around your eyes can also become irritated and red.
 And your lashes can develop a scaly look or become crusty.
 This is when Demodex is an issue.
 A proper treatment will stop the inflammation.
 It will stop symptoms such as the widening of pores, damaged capillaries and blood vessels, and other visible signs of unhealthy skin.
 This destruction of the skin will continue over time if left untreated.